-- 2.14.1.2.1 The applicant shall have successfully performed a formal competency assessment, prior to conducting instruction and assessment within a competency-based training program. - 2.14.1.2.2 The competency assessment shall be conducted during a practical training session in the category of RPA and associated RPS for which RPAS instructor privileges are sought, including pre-flight, post-flight and ground instruction as appropriate. - 2.14.1.2.3 The competency assessment shall be conducted by a person authorised by CAAM. - 2.14.1.3 Experience - 2.14.1.3.1 The applicant shall have met the requirements for the issue of a remote pilot licence, shall maintain competencies and meet the recent experience requirements for the licence. - 2.14.1.3.2 The applicant shall have sufficient training and experience to attain the required level of proficiency in all of the required tasks, manoeuvres, operations and principles, and methods of instruction relevant to 2.13.3.2. - 2.14.1.4 Remote pilot licence training.
-The applicant shall, under the supervision of an RPAS instructor authorised by CAAM for that purpose: - a) have received training in RPAS instructional techniques including demonstration, student practices, recognition and correction of common student errors; and - b) have practiced instructional techniques in those flight manoeuvres and procedures in which it is intended to provide remote pilot licence training. - 2.14.2 Privileges of the holder of the rating and the conditions to be observed in exercising such privileges - 2.14.2.1 Subject to compliance with the requirements specified in 1.2.5 and 2.11, the privileges of the holder of an RPAS instructor rating shall be: - c) to supervise solo flights by student remote pilots; and - d) to carry out remote pilot licence training for the issue of a remote pilot licence and an RPAS instructor rating provided that the RPAS instructor:
+- 2.14.1.2.1 The applicant shall have successfully performed a formal competency assessment, prior to conducting instruction and assessment within a competency-based training program. - 2.14.1.2.2 The competency assessment shall be conducted during a practical training session in the category of RPA and associated RPS for which RPAS instructor privileges are sought, including pre-flight, post-flight and ground instruction as appropriate. - 2.14.1.2.3 The competency assessment shall be conducted by a person authorised by CAAM.

+- 2.14.1.3.1 The applicant shall have met the requirements for the issue of a remote pilot licence, shall maintain competencies and meet the recent experience requirements for the licence. - 2.14.1.3.2 The applicant shall have sufficient training and experience to attain the required level of proficiency in all of the required tasks, manoeuvres, operations and principles, and methods of instruction relevant to 2.13.3.2. - 2.14.1.4 Remote pilot licence training.

+The applicant shall, under the supervision of an RPAS instructor authorised by CAAM for that purpose:

+- have received training in RPAS instructional techniques including demonstration, student practices, recognition and correction of common student errors; and - b) have practiced instructional techniques in those flight manoeuvres and procedures in which it is intended to provide remote pilot licence training. - 2.14.2 Privileges of the holder of the rating and the conditions to be observed in exercising such privileges - 2.14.2.1 Subject to compliance with the requirements specified in 1.2.5 and 2.11, the privileges of the holder of an RPAS instructor rating shall be: - a) to supervise solo flights by student remote pilots; and

-- 1) holds at least the remote pilot licence and rating for which instruction is being given, in the appropriate RPA category and associated RPS; - holds the remote pilot licence and rating necessary to act as the remote pilot-in-command of the RPA category and associated RPS on which the instruction is given; and - 3) has the RPAS instructor privileges granted endorsed on the remote pilot licence. - 2.14.2.2 The applicant, in order to carry out remote pilot licence training in a multi crew operational environment, shall have also met all the instructor qualification requirements
+- b) to carry out remote pilot licence training for the issue of a remote pilot licence and an RPAS instructor rating provided that the RPAS instructor: - 1) holds at least the remote pilot licence and rating for which instruction is being given, in the appropriate RPA category and associated RPS; - 2) holds the remote pilot licence and rating necessary to act as the remote pilot-in-command of the RPA category and associated RPS on which the instruction is given; and - 3) has the RPAS instructor privileges granted endorsed on the remote pilot licence. - 2.14.2.2 The applicant, in order to carry out remote pilot licence training in a multi crew operational environment, shall have also met all the instructor qualification requirements